imixs/imixs-adapters/imixs-adapters-wopi/README.md

 ### Security

-The /wopi/ Rest API endpoint must not be protected because LibreOffice has no mechanism to authenticate against a WOPI Host.
-You need to make sure the endpoint is not protected by the web.xml.
+The WOPI API endpoints /wopi/ must not be protected because LibreOffice has no mechanism to authenticate against a WOPI Host.
+You need to make sure the endpoint /wopi/ is not protected by the web.xml.

 To validate user access the imixs-adapter-wopi module provides an JWT implementation to generate and to validate an access token.
 The endpoint uri to access the HOST looks like this:

 	https://localhost:9980/{libreoffice-editor}.html?WOPISrc=http://wopi-app:8080/api/wopi/files/{your-file}?access_token={JWT}

-# Development
+# Integration

+The Imixs-WOPI Adapter provides services and a JavaScript library for  a  tightly coupling with the Imixs Workflow Engine.
+The following section shows how to integrate the Imixs-WOPI Adapter into a application.
+A prerequisite is that an instance of a WOPI client (e.g. LibreOffice Online) is running.

 ## Maven

-The imixs-adapter-wopi module can be added into an application module.
+The imixs-adapter-wopi module can be added into an Imixs Workflow application.
 The module provides CDI and Rest API components.

 Add the following maven dependency into a parent project: